This page contains the complete documentation for pbqff as a single HTML

 As one final example, here's a combination template

-input file section for a TZ-cCR+DZ
+and hybrid_template input file section for a TZ-cCR+DZ

 calculation: